-The Hero's Journey: The Key to Writing Your Hero Meeting the Mentor
+Meeting the Mentor: A Vital Moment in Every Hero's Journey Story

 How to Innovate: Some stories innovate this version of the archetype by creating non-blood familial bonds, like foster or adopted parents, uncles and aunts, cousins, and more.
 “Family” is a buzz word in many stories nowadays (The Fast and the Furious), and many storytellings are finding ways to explore the infinite, non-traditional forms of “family.”
 Your story can, too.

 Just as a hero needs physical training and guidance, he also needs spiritual leadership.
 All heroic journeys are dual in nature, in that an emotional or spiritual journey parallels the physical one.
-Many Mentors function as guides on that spiritual path.
+Many mentors function as guides on that spiritual path.

-It’s rare that a Mentor is solely a spiritual one (usually he/she provides additional training in other areas).
+It’s rare that a mentor is solely a spiritual one (usually he/she provides additional training in other areas).
 But some, such as Grandmother Willow in Disney’s Pocahontas, serve in this role.
-Such a Mentor is usually physically frail or delicate while being spiritually mature, achieving a symbolic balance.
+Such a mentor is usually physically frail or delicate while being spiritually mature, achieving a symbolic balance.

 How to Innovate: Since this archetype has its roots in religion, it can be refreshing to shed some of the religious imagery, such as robes, shaved heads, and other symbols of various faiths associated with spiritualism.
-Consider crafting your spiritual Mentor out of an unlikely figure, someone of whom little spirituality is expected.
+Consider crafting your spiritual mentor out of an unlikely figure, someone of whom little spirituality is expected.

-Finally, Mentors often function as casual sources of knowledge and inspiration.
+Finally, mentors often function as casual sources of knowledge and inspiration.
 They are like companion characters (known as Loyal Retainers), but don’t come along for the journey.
 These characters often appear briefly and serve their purpose episodically.

 Such a character is Hagrid, Caretaker and Keeper of Keys at Hogwarts.
 Hagrid is actually in the books and movies quite infrequently.
 His purpose is almost entirely plot-related with few exceptions.
 He exists to provide Harry and the other students with information that gets them famously into trouble.

-How to Innovate: Try giving this character a stake in the story — in other words, give him or her something to lose.
-Sometimes the biggest problem with Mentor characters is that they don’t stand to lose anything, and only serve as plot-filler.
+How to Innovate: Try giving this character a stake in the story: in other words, give them something to lose.
+Sometimes the biggest problem with mentor characters is that they don’t stand to lose anything and only serve as plot-filler.
 Find meaningful ways to connect them to the conflict and you’ll have a character that readers deeply care about!

 We All Need a Mentor